-Maryland juries are instructed that negligence is doing something that a person using ordinary care, caution and prudence would not do, or, in fact doing something that a reasonably cautions person would not, under the circumstances.
+Maryland juries are instructed that negligence is doing something that a person using ordinary care, caution and prudence would not do, or, in fact doing something that a reasonably cautious person would not, under the circumstances.
 The standard is typically that of hypothetical "reasonable person".
+The question posed, is, what, would a reasonable person in similar circumstances do, refrain from doing - or perhaps, what precautions would they take?

-If the person that hurt you has acted in a way that this imaginary reasonable person would not have acted- that's negligence.
+If the alleged negligent actor's conduct falls outside of the bounds of reasonable expectations, you have an act of negligence.
+If you've been injured due to some action, or failure, of another, and the person that hurt you has acted in a way that this imaginary reasonable person would not have acted- that's negligence.
 To prove up a case for negligence in court, a plaintiff must show that:

 - the defendant owed them a duty to conform their conduct to specific standard of care that prevents harm- or the risk of harm- to others